solid-adventure/trivial-docs/docs/guides/audits.md

 # Audits

-Trivial-API leverages the Audited GEM to log and monitor alterations across models.
+Trivial-API leverages the [Audited gem](https://github.com/collectiveidea/audited) to log and monitor alterations across models.
 Any Create, Delete, or Update actions performed on Objects are documented within the `audits` table.

 ## Audits Diagram